cchristion/glide/README.md

     - -p, --parsable_dir \<directory>: Specifies the destination directory where the processed, zipped data directory will be moved if all checks pass.
     - -j, --rejected_dir \<directory>: Specifies the destination directory for input directories that do not contain enough email addresses or fail initial checks.
     - -i, --ignore: If present, the script will ignore unprocessable files and continue execution instead of terminating.
-    - -s, --parse_sql: If present, enables the conversion of .sql files to .csv during processing using the gotool.
+    - -s, --parse_sql: If present, enables the conversion of .sql files to .csv during processing using the go_sql2csv.

 ## File Processing Logic
 - The script follows a robust processing flow: